Tools and Utilities

 the

 search region.
-The first phase of backlash measurement involves
+The first phase of backlash measurement tries to clear the backlash that is present in the north

 direction.
-The Guiding Assistant (GA) will continue with these
+The GA will continue with these

 clearing commands until it sees a significant and consistent movement